southsea3026/Did-u-know-/README.md

-# new_front
+# Did u know?
-make something..

-what i want to make?

-  internet web diary

-    First of all, you could write and share.
+Before make full website this will be prototype web page.

+Shows jokes likes "Did u know?" fact.

-    Second, it has log in & out.
+Furthermore people can sign in & out.

-    Furthermore it shows as calender.
+With log in they can register jokes.